arivuokila/ATTiny3216_developmentboard/README.md

 Select from Tools:

 Board: ATTiny3216

-port: the SAMD11C14's serial port.
+Port: the SAMD11C14's serial port.

 Programmer: SerialUPDI - SLOW

 First burn the bootloader and then you are able to upload programs to it.
 Settings remain the same for both.